 Housebreaking is difficult if you let your puppy eat whenever he wants.
-Having your puppy eat on schedule will make it easier for you to housebreak him.
+Having your puppy eat on a schedule will make it easier for you to housebreak him.
 Take him outside at least 15 to 20 minutes after he finishes his meal.
-If you’re consistent, and you do the same thing every time, your puppy will pick up on the routine.
-You should take your puppy outside to a prearranged area when he gets up in the morning, after each and every meal, after naps, heavy play and before he goes to bed.
+If you’re consistent and do the same thing every time, your puppy will pick up on the routine.
+It would be best if you took your puppy outside to a prearranged area when he gets up in the morning, after every meal, after naps, heavy play, and before he goes to bed.
 When outside with your puppy, be patient with him.
-Take him to the same location and use an elimination command to help him understand what you would like him to do.
+Take him to the same location and use an elimination command to understand what you would like him to do.
 Repeat the command over and over while he is eliminating.
 He may need to go several times while he’s outside.
 Give him at least ten minutes before you bring him back indoors.

 Once he establishes his housebreaking behavior, praise him immediately after he finishes as his reward.
 He needs to know that he’s doing the right thing.

 Let’s talk dogs, or even better, let’s learn about dogs.
 Set aside some time to receive Spike’s dog blogs by Acme Canine.